Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Polarization Diagnostics

 Figure~\ref{Fig-PolPRVol2} shows the quantities $p, PR, \tau_{pol}$ for the $n(r) = n_o \cdot r^{-2}$ falloff, using the complete form Equation~\ref{Eq-pfull-tau} (that is, not assuming a solar point source).
 As expected, the symmetric solutions are regained as $\varepsilon \rightarrow \frac{\pi}{2} (90^\circ)$.
 As $\varepsilon \rightarrow 0$, the complete solution (black line) diverges from the point-source solution due to the proximity to the solar disk (see Equation~\ref{G1G2} and \citet{vandeHulst1950}).
 Figure~\ref{Fig-TauVolAll45} shows how polarization would change for various choices of slope $c$ in the PUNCH field of view, $\varepsilon = 0 - 45^\circ$.
 In general, the departure from the symmetric, simplified solution is minor for ($\varepsilon < 15^\circ$), indicating it should be possible to distinguish between these slopes.

-Something close to a $r^{-2}$ falloff is what we would expect to see for a mass-conserving constant-speed solar wind, and indeed, Figure~\ref{Fig-Gamera} shows $\tau_{pol_{r^{-2}}} = \operatorname{asin}(\sqrt (1/4))=0.524$ is the central value from a global simulation of a forward-modeled complex solar wind (also seen in Figures~\ref{Fig-PolPRVol2} and \ref{Fig-TauVolAll45}).
+Something close to a $r^{-2}$ falloff is what we would expect to see for a mass-conserving constant-speed solar wind, {so that $\tau_{pol_{r^{-2}}} = \operatorname{asin}(\sqrt (1/4))=0.524$ -- as can be seen in Figures~\ref{Fig-PolPRVol2} and \ref{Fig-TauVolAll45}.
+Indeed, Figure~\ref{Fig-Gamera} shows this is the central value in the color bar ranging from minimum to maximum density for a global simulation of a forward-modeled complex solar wind}. {The associated polarization degree for a $r^{-2}$ falloff is $p=0.6$ (see Equation~\ref{Eq-polspher}), similar to the asymptotic limit of $0.64$ found in the classical model of \citet{Baumbach1938} (see also \citet{Lamy2020}), and consistent with observations from the ASPIICS spacecraft \citep{zhukov_25b}.}

-In summary: For observations along lines of sights with elongation angles in the range $\sim 1-15^\circ$, PUNCH white light polarization observations will provide a local diagnostic of density radial falloff for the background solar wind, independent from and complementary to non-local techniques.
-The effects of asymmetry are predictable and small enough to distinguish between falloff slopes in the lower part of the PUNCH/NFI field of view ($2-10 r_\odot$\footnote{{Note throughout this paper we use the $r_\odot$ to signify the fixed solar radius, $r_\odot=695700~km$.
-This is not to be confused with the unit $R_\odot$ sometimes used in \citet{deforest_this_issue} and other PUNCH papers, which is a convenience unit defined as the approximate apparent solar radius in elongation angle $\varepsilon$ when viewed from $1au$, i.e., $R_\odot=0.25^\circ$.}}).
+{In summary: White light polarization observations will provide a local diagnostic of density radial falloff for the background solar wind, independent from and complementary to non-local techniques.
+In addition, we have shown that for observations along lines of sights with elongation angles in the range $\sim 1.5-15^\circ$ (the lower part of the PUNCH field of view), the effects of asymmetry are predictable and small enough to distinguish between falloff slopes.}